yurt-page/docs/connectivity.md

 Tor provides free to use Hidden Services (Onion Service) which will be proxied with 6 proxies: 3 from a client side and 3 to your site.
 This makes it very slow.
 There is a Single Onion Service if you don't care about hiding your service location.
-Then you'll have 4 hops. https://community.torproject.org/onion-services/overview/ A client also needs for Tor installed but also onion domains aren't human readable.
+Then you'll have 4 hops. https://community.torproject.org/onion-services/overview/ A client also needs for Tor installed but also onion domains aren't human-readable.
 Still, this is a good option if you need to connect two yurts because the Tor is forever for free and stable.

 **UPD** I added luci-app-tor so now users can configure an Onion Service from GUI.

 ## SSH tunnel
 The OpenWrt's Dropbear ssh (dbclient) supports the port forwarding.
 But they are slow.
-OpenWrt has a sshtunnel package to reconnect but it depends on OpenSSH client.
+OpenWrt has a sshtunnel package to reconnect, but it depends on OpenSSH client.
 I partially fixed this https://github.com/openwrt/packages/pull/21263

 See https://openwrt.org/docs/guide-user/services/ssh/sshtunnel